 A2 Hosting plans start at $2.99 per month and comes with an anytime money-back guarantee.

-A2 is a decent performer in most of our tests but doesn’t hold in the top three positions.
+In most of our tests, A2 is a decent performer but doesn’t hold in the top three positions.
 Their average response time and load test results are next best to GreenGeeks in the shared hosting category and produced better results than big names like SiteGround, Bluehost, etc. Overall, an excellent host to get started.

-The interesting observation I made here is their starter plan I've tested doesn't come with the latest tech stacks.
+The interesting observation I made here is the starter plan I've tested doesn't come with the latest tech stacks.
 Their Turbo plan offers 40% faster CPU performance, 2x faster TTFB, and 3x faster Read/Write speed.
 They also use LiteSpeed, HTTP/3 QUIC, three more layers of caching on the Turbo plan.
 In the future, I'll try to test it.

 Kinsta is the managed WordPress hosting with a lot of advanced features.
-Kinsta uses the Compute Optimized C2 Google Cloud VM, which is the most powerful among all other Google VMs like N1, N2, etc. They are also Google's premium network tier for fast data transfer.
+Kinsta uses the Compute Optimized C2 Google Cloud VM, the most powerful among all other Google VMs like N1, N2, etc. They are also Google's premium network tier for fast data transfer.

 The best features of Kinsta are